false-schemers/skint/misc/syntax-rules.md

 ; => 5.86
 ```

-Note that in the last example the escaped keyword `ref-id` at the beginning of the pattern was used to bring in the `define-math-constants` from the macro use to serve as a prototype id for introduced `pi` and `e` identifiers, allowing them to capture the corresponding identifier names typed in by the user in `(+ pi e)`.
-Without simple pattern escape, this keyword would not be treated as a pattern variable.
+Note that in the last example the escaped keyword `ref-id` at the beginning of the pattern was used to bring in the `define-math-constants` from the macro use, and then used as a prototype id for the introduced `pi` and `e` identifiers.
+This allows them to capture the corresponding identifier names typed in by the user in `(+ pi e)`.
+Without a simple pattern escape, this keyword would not be treated as a pattern variable.

 Here are some more examples: